evannguyenprog/turion/readme.md

 446f3e8ec6ca   postgres:latest   "docker-entrypoint.s…"   2 hours ago   Up 6 seconds   0.0.0.0:5431->5432/tcp   turion-postgres-1
 ```

-- Satellite Service runs on port 8083
+- Satellite Service runs on port 8083 | Container acts as satellite, able to accept imaging requests of other satellites, storage images locally, and communicate with the mcs

-- MCS runs on port 8082
+- MCS runs on port 8082	|  Communicates with the Satellite service intermittently to download images and transmit image requests

-- ClientApi runs on port 8081
+- ClientApi runs on port 8081 | API endpoints to create new tracked satellite, send an image request of a satellite, and get all images of a satellite

 - Postgres db runs on port 5432